Vaishnu-10/Churn-Analysis-PBI-/README.md

 - Action: Increase the number of customers using automatic payments by 5% each year.
 - Result: Automatic payments help ensure bills are paid on time, reducing the chances of customers leaving due to payment issues.

+Steps Taken, Visuals Used, and DAX Queries

+Steps Taken
+Data Collection: Gathered data including their demographics, account information, services used, and churn status.
+Data Cleaning: Cleaned the data to ensure accuracy, such as handling missing values and correcting inconsistencies.
+Data Analysis: Analyzed the data to find key trends and patterns related to customer churn.
+Dashboard Creation: Created dashboards in Power BI to visualize the data and make insights easily understandable.

+Visuals Used
+Pie Charts: For gender distribution, payment methods, and contract types.
+Bar Charts: For monthly and total charges, number of tech and admin tickets.
+Line Charts: To show churn rates over time and by different services.
+Tables: To display detailed customer information and summary statistics.

+DAX Queries
+Sum of Monthly Charges: SUM('Customer Data'[MonthlyCharges])
+Average Monthly Charges: AVERAGE('Customer Data'[MonthlyCharges])
+Churn Rate Calculation: CALCULATE(DIVIDE(COUNTROWS(FILTER('Customer Data', 'Customer Data'[Churn] = "Yes")), COUNTROWS('Customer Data')), 0)
+Count of Tech Tickets: SUM('Customer Data'[numTechTickets])
+Count of Admin Tickets: SUM('Customer Data'[numAdminTickets])

  Churn Dashboard Summary

  Customer Overview